google/comprehensive-rust/src/chromium/interoperability-with-cpp/error-handling-qr.md

-# CXX error handling: QR example
+# CXX Error Handling: QR Example

 The QR code generator is [an example][0] where a boolean is used to communicate success vs failure, and where the successful result can be passed across the FFI